Detectability of microlensed gravitational waves: Abstract

 \section{Abstract}

 Gravitational lensing describes the bending of the trajectories of light and gravitational waves due to the gravitational potential of a massive object.
 Strong lensing by galaxies can create multiple images with different overall amplifications, arrival times, and image types.
 If, furthermore, the gravitational wave encounters a star along its trajectory, microlensing will take place.
-Our previous research studied the effects of microlenses on strongly-lensed type \Rom{1} images.
-We extend our research to type \Rom{2} strongly-lensed images to complete the story.
-Our results are broadly consistent with prior work by other groups.
-As opposed to being magnified, the type \Rom{2} images are typically demagnified.
-Moreover, the type \Rom{2} images produce larger mismatches than type \Rom{1} images.
-Similar to our prior work, we find that the wave optics effects significantly suppress microlensing in the stellar-mass limit.
-We also discuss the implication of our results for a particularly promising method to use strong lensing to detect microlensing.
-In the future, it will be crucial to incorporate these microlensed waveforms in gravitational-wave lensing searches.
+Previously, it has been shown that the effects of microlenses on strongly-lensed type-\Rom{1} images could be negligible in practice, at least in the low magnification regime.
+In this work, we study the same effect on type-\Rom{2} strongly-lensed images by computing the microlensing amplification factor.
+As opposed to being magnified, type-\Rom{2} images are typically demagnified.
+Moreover, microlensing on top of type-\Rom{2} images induces larger mismatches with un-microlensed waveforms than type-\Rom{1} images.
+These results are broadly consistent with recent literature and serve to confirm the findings.
+In addition, we investigate the possibility of detecting and analysing microlensed signals through Bayesian parameter estimation with an isolated point mass lens template, which has been adopted in recent parameter estimation literature.
+In particular, we simulate gravitational waves microlensed by a microlens embedded in a galaxy potential near moderately magnified type-\Rom{1} and \Rom{2} macroimages, with variable lens masses, source parameters and macromagnifcations.
+Generally, an isolated point mass model could be used as an effective template to detect a type-\Rom{2} microlensed image but not for type-\Rom{1} images, demonstrating the necessity for more realistic microlensing search templates.